 - Signage.
 If you’re a brick-and-mortar business, post your up-to-date contact info on highly visible signage.

 - Online bookings and scheduling.
 Let customers know they can manage appointments with you using online tools (bonus if your website includes the ability to schedule and modify appointments).
-If you’re a Microsoft Office 365 user, you might already have access to Microsoft Bookings.

 Here’s a great example from California’s Lede Family Wines:

 6. Stay top-of-mind with content that helps your customers

 Redirect downtime to creating content that helps your customers (and boosts their confidence in you).

 - Blog posts.
 Article ideas include “How Can You Cope With X During the COVID-19 Shutdown?
 (X is the problem your company solves for customers),” “What We’re Doing During the COVID-19 Shutdown,” and “The Top 10 Things We Love About Our Customers.”